 - industrial sector (mining, manufacturing, energy production, etc.);

-The coastal, environmental, cultural, artistic and gastronomic heritages support the tourism industry, which also promotes the development of precision artisanship, a sector whose presence is acknowledged in the international markets.
+The environmental, cultural, artistic and enogastronomic heritage supports the tourist industry, which at this point has become the island’s core business; this industry also promotes the development of precision craftsmanship, that is present and well-known in the international markets.

-The great tradition of quality in the primary sector supports the agro-industry.
-The creativity and working talent of the entrepreneurial world, coupled with the strength of the qualified human-capital, support all sectors of the traditional industry, thanks also to the ability to use raw materials.
+The quality know-how in the primary sector facilitates agro-industry.
+The creativity and the industrious talent of the business world, jointly with the strength of the productive specializations of the human capital, supports all sectors of the traditional industry, thanks also to the ability in the use of raw materials.
 Logistics and advanced services, environmental sustainability compliance processes and ICT act as a binding force for the entire production system, which is proudly resilient to fluctuating economic trends and able to exploit its territorial vocations.

 In Sardinia there are several manufacturing communities organized in districts, located in specific areas where a productive specialization in terms of supply chain is found.
 The industrial district model, created in Sardinia in the nineties, has now evolved into local production systems.